Another day, another marketing case study! Daniel Wellington, have you heard of them?

 Daniel Wellington’s Targeted Audience

-University students or young professionals from the upper, upper-middle, and middle class.
+University students or young professionals from the upper, upper-middle, and middle classes.

-DW also focuses on Behavior Segmentation: targets people seeking trendy accessories, which represent luxury but is in range of their affordability.
+DW also focuses on Behavior Segmentation: targeting people seeking trendy accessories, that represent luxury but are in range of their affordability.

 Thus DW uses the Benefit Sought Segmentation.